tedbear-dev/lost-toys/README.md

 I think it could be developed into a cool range of toys for Christmas!
 Or maybe that's just 'cos my kids are always losing stuff.

+You can find more details of how it was developed, in the [wiki](https://github.com/exjones/lost-toys/wiki).